Brian, 74, diagnosed in 2014 with pancreatic cancer (adenocarcinoma)

 Cycle 1, week 1 of the chemotherapy: my infusion appeared to have been routine.
 My stomach was a little ‘distended’.
 I managed some small work in the garden when I was home.
 I thought I was becoming incontinent during the evening, but all appeared OK the next morning.
 My face had a pink tinge to it (as if flushing) but no itching and I’m taking anti-nausea tablets.

 Update from March 2015

 Fortunately I was placed on the sequential part of the trial which involves both drugs on the same day.
 There is only one other patient at my hospital on this trial.
 There was a third who reacted badly to the regime and has been taken off the trial.

 I am now at the end of the fourth cycle of the SEIGE trial.
 This is later than originally planned as I was suffering some side effects over the Christmas period which, together with an infection, delayed the following cycle by two weeks.
 A further infection after this cycle resulted in another delay of one week.
-The dose of Abraxane was reduced on both occasions and I am now “side effect free” apart from some facial flushing the day after treatment, and can live my life as normal except for limited excercise.
+The dose of Abraxane was reduced on both occasions and I am now “side effect free” apart from some facial flushing the day after treatment, and can live my life as normal except for limited exercise.